Tap Water for Animals: Water for Dogs

 Bottled Water

 Bottled water is safe to impart to cats and dogs.
 Settle on spring water or bottled tap water assortments.
-In fact, a number of veterinarians have some misgivings about the nature of distilled water for pets and its impacts on urinary and cardiovascular well-being.
+Several veterinarians have misgivings about the nature of distilled water for pets and its impacts on urinary and cardiovascular well-being.

 Creek, Pond, or River Water